AdobeDocs/experience-manager-cloud-service.en/help/implementing/cloud-manager/manage-environments.md

      * The number of available/used environments is displayed in parentheses behind the environment type name.
    * Provide an environment **Name**.
    * Provide an environment **Description**.
-   * If you are adding a **Production + Stage** environment, you need to provide a environment name and description for both your production and staging environments.
+   * If you are adding a **Production + Stage** environment, you need to provide an environment name and description for both your production and staging environments.
    * Select a **Primary region** from the drop-down.
      * Note that this can not be changed after creation.
      * Depending on your available entitlements, you may be able to configure [multiple regions.](#multiple-regions)